Skip to content

 pwdpwdPrint the current remote directory.

-cdcd <path>Change remote directory.
+cdcd <path>Change remote directory. cd ~ jumps to the remote home directory.

 getget <remote_path> [local_path]Download a file or directory.